Updated May 2025

 └── public-api.ts

-As we already have subentry points do we still need the main entry point, or can we remove it?
-You have three options:
+As we already have subentry points, do we still need the main entry point?
+Here are three options:

 No main entry point: